lops1234/fileSorter/README.md

 - Select "Filter Files by Tags"
 - Type advanced search query in the search box (autocomplete will show available tags)
 - Click "Search" to filter files matching the query
+- Click "Open in Explorer" to copy all filtered files to a temporary folder and open it in Explorer
+- Right-click on any file to:
+  - Open the file
+  - Open folder containing the file in Explorer
+  - Manage file tags
+  - Copy file path to clipboard
 - Click "?" for syntax help

+### Temporary Results Feature

+When you click "Open in Explorer", File Tagger:
+1. **Immediately opens Explorer** with a README.txt file containing your search parameters
+2. **Starts copying files in the background** - you can watch them appear in real-time
+3. **Shows progress** in the status bar (e.g., "Copying files...
+(5/20)")
+4. **Handles duplicate filenames** automatically (adds _1, _2, etc.)
+5. **Reports final status** with any errors encountered
+6. **Cleans up previous results** when opening new ones
+7. **Automatically deletes** the temporary directory when File Tagger closes

+**Benefits of this approach:**
+- **Instant feedback**: See your search parameters immediately
+- **Real-time progress**: Watch files appear as they're copied
+- **Non-blocking**: Continue using the application while copying
+- **Error reporting**: Know immediately if any files couldn't be copied

+**Note**: These are copies of your files - the originals remain in their original locations untouched.

 ### System Tray Features